F0rsythe/obs/IT masters course/Module 1.md

 1. Testing windows
 2. Written Authorization
 3. Contact names
-4. When to reach for the bat phone
+4. When to reach for the bat phone: for critical vulnerabilities
+5. Scope: IP address ranges, DNS domains, Applications and data